 - Awarded the Frank M. Patterson Prize for ‘Most Outstanding Scholarship in American Politics throughout the course of the Political Science major.’

 - Granted the George A. Schrader, Jr., Prize from Branford College (Yale University), for “readiness to listen and to advise, and for never being too busy to help.”

 - Published with the United Nations Economic and Social Commission for Asia and the Pacific (UN ESCAP).

-- Given the John C. Schroeder award “given to students who have contributed to residential college life and who, in the opinion of the committee, will ‘play a part in the good labor of the world.'”
+- Granted the John C. Schroeder award from Branford College (Yale University), which is for “students who have contributed to residential college life and who, in the opinion of the committee, will ‘play a part in the good labor of the world.'”

-- Awarded the Truman Scholarship for graduate studies related to my future career in public service.
+- Awarded the Truman Scholarship for graduate studies related to a future career in public service.

 - Awarded the Rhodes Scholarship for graduate studies at Oxford.